-GEMS Wellington Academy, Dubai Silicon Oasis (DSO) has just received its sixth KHDA report, and has been rated Very Good for the third year in a row.
+GEMS Wellington Academy, Dubai Silicon Oasis (DSO) received its seventh KHDA report in 2019, and was rated Very Good for the fourth year in a row.
 Whilst the initial step up to Very Good came early in the school's career - on its fourth inspection - moving up to the highest KHDA rating of Outstanding is proving a little more difficult.
 None-the-less, many aspects of Wellington Academy DSO are highly rated by both the regulator and parents alike.

-GEMS Wellington Academy, Dubai Silicon Oasis is a GEMS Education school. the first of several new schools opened by GEMS in the past 7 years alongside GEMS Wellington Academy Al Khail, GEMS Firstpoint and GEMS International School which followed.
+GEMS Wellington Academy, Dubai Silicon Oasis (WSO) is a GEMS Education school. the first of several new schools opened by GEMS in the past 10 years alongside GEMS Wellington Academy Al Khail, GEMS Firstpoint and GEMS International School which followed.
 GEMS Wellington Academy DSO opened in September 2011 with approximately 1,000 students, and more than doubled in size after that first year to 2,930 students, taking students from ages three to 17.
-It currently has over 4,000 students and teaches to Year 13.
-It is one of the largest UK/IB curriculum schools in Dubai and has introduced some innovative access routes to a range of subjects for students in its Sixth Form.
+It currently has 3,200 students and teaches to Year 13.
+It is still one of the largest UK/IB curriculum schools in Dubai and has introduced some of the most innovative access routes to a range of subjects for students in its Sixth Form.

-Some 90+ nationalities are represented within the student body, with the largest single demographic noted as students from Arab countries.
-In total, 3% of the student population is Emirati, but just over 10% of students have been identified with some form of Special Educational Need or Disability (SEND).
+Some 95+ nationalities are represented within the student body, with the largest single demographic noted as students from Arab countries.
+In total, 4% of the student population is Emirati, and just under 10% of students have been identified with some form of Special Educational Need or Disability (SEND).
 Provision for Students of Determination is said to be excellent and SEND students feel very well supported.

-There are 324 teachers in total and all are said to have appropriate teaching qualifications.
-In addition, there are a further 166 teaching assistants.
-The staff:student ratio of 1:13 is around what would be expected in a premium school and should ensure adequate individual attention.
-Most outcomes for students in the Foundation Stage, Primary or Secondary school are either very good or outstanding, although there has been some drop back in Sixth Form based on the current report.
-Students' learning skills also very good in general, and outstanding in the Sixth Form.
+The staff:student ratio of 1:12 is around what would be expected in a premium school and should ensure adequate individual attention.
+Most outcomes for students in the Foundation Stage, Primary or Secondary school are either Very Good or Outstanding, with the Sixth Form have regained its Outstanding and Very Good ratings for English and Maths respectively, following a drop back in 2017-18.
+Students' learning skills also very good in general, and outstanding in Foundation Stage and the Sixth Form.

 In the school's introduction, its states that "Innovation is central to our approach to education.
 We pride ourselves on offering a fully blended approach to learning and gaining the right balance between social interaction and use of technology which deepens and extends learning.
 At WSO, our key objective is to equip students for the 21st Century and enable them develop a skill-set to succeed in an uncertain future.
 We provide an education that meets our students’ future needs, and not those of the past, and to make their learning experiences both inspiring and relevant.
 We use technology to move beyond the classroom, develop new e-skills, and promote a range of collaborative technologies.."